microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 ## Prerequisites

-- You must have completed Exercise 5.1 to deploy an Azure SQL Managed Instance.
+- You must have completed Exercises in Module 5 to deploy an Azure SQL Managed Instance.
-- You will need a client computer that can use the Remote Desktop Protocol(RDP) and web browser to use the Azure Portal.
-Any client computer of any Operating System can be used provided it can use RDP.
-- You will use RDP to connect into the *jumpbox* virtual machine in Azure you deployed in Exercise 5.1.
+- You will use RDP to connect into the *jumpbox* virtual machine in Azure you deployed in Module 5.
-- You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.

 ## Exercise 6.1 - Explore the Azure SQL Managed Instance deployment

-In this exercise, you will use the Azure Portal and Azure Cloud Shell to explore various aspects of the Azure SQL Managed Instance deployment.
+In this exercise, you will use the Azure Portal (https://portal.azure.com) and Azure Cloud Shell to explore various aspects of the Azure SQL Managed Instance deployment.

 ### Explore your deployment in the Azure Portal